shawnye2000/Content_Generation_in_IR_Survey/README.md

 # 🎯 Survey: Content-Generation-for-IR-System

- This is the collection of papers related to bias and fairness in IR with LLMs.
+ This is the collection of papers related to content generation for IR systems with generative models.
 These papers are organized according to our survey paper **Content Generation for Information Retrieval Systems: A Survey from the Supply-Side Optimization Perspective** [[PDF]](https://www.researchgate.net/publication/404225930_Content_Generation_for_Information_Retrieval_Systems_A_Survey_from_the_Supply-Side_Optimization_Perspective#fullTextFileContent).

 ---